-The de facto practice of granting put options exercisable against founders (see Section VI) may be scrutinised further.
-Since the guidelines were published by the JFTC and METI in 2021 and further revised in 2022 (see Section VI), the market participants have been paying attention to how the practice of granting put options will change.
+The de facto practice of granting put options exercisable against founders may be scrutinised further.
+Since the guidelines were published by the JFTC and METI in 2021 and further revised in 2022, the market participants have been paying attention to how the practice of granting put options will change.